-With a GI of 45 this meal is high-protein, has a low GI (45) and provides 264 kcal per portion.
+With a GI of 45 this meal is high protein, low GI and provides 264 kcal per portion.

 Brush a large non-stick frying pan with sunflower oil, using the tip of a pastry brush.
 Place the pan over a medium heat and add the bacon.
 Cook for two minutes until lightly browned, then turn and fry on the other side for another three minutes.